LakshmiPoojithaLysetti/Algo-Project/README.md

 ### Output:
 Index of the preferred starting city.

 ## Algorithm:
-1) Calculate total fuel required based on the total distance and car's MPG.
+1) Determine the total amount of fuel used by multiplying the mileage driven by the car's MPG.
-2) Iterate through cities, calculating cumulative gas available starting from each city.
+2) Calculate the total amount of gas available starting from each city as you iterate through them.
-3) Determine the last city where cumulative gas remains non-negative.
+3) Find the final city in which the cumulative gas balance is positive.
-4) Return the index of the preferred starting city.
+4) Give back the starting city's desired index.

 ## Complexity Analysis:
 - Time Complexity: O(n), where n is the number of cities.
 - Space Complexity: O(1).

 ## Usage:
-- Provide input parameters: city_distances, fuel, and mpg.
+- Enter the following input parameters: mpg, fuel, and city_distances.
-- Call the findPreferredStartingCity function with the input parameters.
+- Use the given parameters to invoke the findPreferredStartingCity function.
-- Obtain the index of the preferred starting city as the output.
+- As the output, get the index of the desired beginning city.